 The answer is simple: because we are designed to run!
 Our desire to survive has helped us become one of the most successful species on Earth, and it still motivates us today.
 So go out and run—you never know what you might achieve!

 Why am I running?

 If you run at all, you’re probably curious about why you run.
-For some, the act of running is meditative, something that’s apart from the rest of life.
+For some, running is meditative, apart from the rest of life.
 For others, it’s a source of exercise, leading to better health and bodyfat loss.
 And still, others are simply in it for the competition.

 As a runner myself, I often get asked why I run.
-There are many reasons that people run, and it is essential to understand each person’s reason for running before you ask them if they want to join you on the run.
+People run for many reasons, and it is essential to understand each person’s reason for running before you ask them if they want to join you on the run.
 Here are just a few reasons why people run.

 Running is a great way to stay in shape.